-PSYC 332: Drugs and Behavior PSYC 381: Abnormal Psychology
+- 1) PSYC 332: Drugs and Behavior - 2) PSYC 381: Abnormal Psychology

-Note that PSYC 101 or INQ 260PY is a prerequisite for all of these courses.
+Note that PSYC 101or HNRS/INQ 260PY is a prerequisite for all of these courses.
 Certain sections of PSYC 319 Special Topics may count for one of these requirements, see the coordinator for details.